Blood Alcohol Concentration (BAC) Calculator

 Blood alcohol concentration (BAC) is a commonly used measure of alcohol intoxication, also known as drunkenness.
 It is typically expressed as a percentage of alcohol per volume of blood.
 For example, in the United States (US), a BAC of 0.08 (0.08%) would translate to 0.08 grams of alcohol per 100 mL of blood.

 In the US, the legal limit for BAC when driving is 0.08%.
 Drivers who are over the age of 21 (the legal drinking age in the US), who have a BAC equal to or greater than 0.08%, can face penalties.
 Penalties for those under the age of 21 are stricter, but vary by state.
 For those under the age of 21, the legal limit ranges from 0.01% to 0.05%.

 Alcohol and health

 Alcohol consumption has a number of short-term, as well as long-term effects.
-Short term effects include dehydration and intoxication, while more long-term effects can include changes in the metabolism of the liver and brain.
-Alcohol consumption can also result in alcoholism, which is generally described as use of alcohol that results in problems with mental or physical health.
+Short-term effects include dehydration and intoxication, while more long-term effects can include changes in the metabolism of the liver and brain.
+Alcohol consumption can also result in alcoholism, which is generally described as the use of alcohol that results in problems with mental or physical health.